-Currently, I’m a Technical Lead at Cisco , focusing on front-end performance.
+Currently, I’m a Technical Lead at Cisco , improving performance across the fabric.

 As an engineer, I solve problems: The context, the origin, or the nature of the problems are orthogonal to the approaches I take in solving them.

 I believe in the beauty of simplicity ( both in code and also in design).

 My passion is to create fast, responsive, intuitive interfaces, tools, and applications that millions love and use.

 It’s curiosity that matters.
 Or, asking the right questions, forming ideas, refining those ideas based on measurements and evidence.